NayanXS/NayanXS/README.md

  Identified key performance indicators (KPIs) to track employee engagement, satisfaction, age, and turnover rates.
 - **[Store Data Analysis](https://1drv.ms/x/c/b770a6cd097714de/Ef8beWnr2bhPvDILAYLBDtEBMV-Q1dWIr0Y5B9i6dAOj9Q?e=zzkfMY)**: An analysis project using Excel Analyse Data of past 3 year to find insight to make future decisions.
 After data-cleaning and analysing created a dashboard for the Data Virtualization.
+- **[Sales Data Analysis](https://1drv.ms/x/c/b770a6cd097714de/ESA1_N8ZM_lIs_6XU77so1wB3lAGXm7eI76e7DyFrGQi-g?e=jxV91u)**: An analysis project using Excel Analyse Data of past 3 year to find insight to make future decisions.
+After data-cleaning and analysing created a dashboard for the Data Virtualization.

 ### 🌟 Featured Contributions
 - **[Business Strategy for a Food Chain Startup](#)**: Developed a comprehensive strategy for a growing local food chain startup, focusing on scalability and consistent brand image across multiple locations.
 Conducted competitor analysis to identify gaps in the local food market, offering insights for